Ofen-Lovers/AdaptiveDo/README.md

 **Adaptive To-Do App** is a modern, responsive task management application built with **Next.js** and **TypeScript**.
 It demonstrates adaptive interface design by automatically adjusting the UI based on user workload, overdue tasks, and user experience level.
 The app includes:

-- A Kanban board, list view, and timeline view.
+- Kanban, list, and timeline views.
 - Adaptive **Focus Mode** (formerly Catch Up Mode) that proposes a low‑cognitive‑load view when the user is overwhelmed.
-- Dynamic overdue‑task detection that only triggers when a task's due date is **strictly before today**.
+- Dynamic overdue‑task detection (tasks overdue only if due date is before today).
 - Manual entry of Focus Mode directly from the main page.
 - Theme support (auto, light, dark) and responsive design.

-The codebase is structured to be easy to extend and serves as a teaching example for adaptive UI patterns.
+The implementation satisfies the laboratory activity described in the [instructions](file:///home/kvass/.gemini/antigravity/scratch/adaptive-todo-app/instructions.md).

 ---